tidyverse/tibble/dev/news/index.md

 - [`as_tibble.data.frame()`](https://tibble.tidyverse.org/dev/reference/as_tibble.md)
-  preserves attributes, and uses [`as_tibble.list()`](https://tibble.tidyverse.org/dev/reference/as_tibble.md) to calling overriden methods which may lead to endless recursion.
+  preserves attributes, and uses [`as_tibble.list()`](https://tibble.tidyverse.org/dev/reference/as_tibble.md) to calling overridden methods which may lead to endless recursion.

 ### New features